JoseBlanca/pop_lab/pop_lab_site/practices/fwd/selection.md

 This could happen, for instance, in the case in which a large chromosomal inversion has happened.
 Both homozygotes can reproduce without any problem between them, but the heterozygote cannot reproduce, so it has a fitness of zero.

 What do you think would happen in this case?
 Run the simulation several times starting with the following starting genotypic frequencies (AA: 0.5, Aa: 0, aa: 0.5) and explain the result.

+Would the result change if we would start with the following genotypic frequencies: AA: 0.01, Aa: 0.98, aa: 0.01?

 ## Heterozygote advantage